NSW Civil and Administrative Tribunal (NCAT) Guardianship Hearings

 After an application is filed, NCAT reviews it and prepares the matter for hearing.
 A NCAT officer may contact the applicant and the person who is the subject of the application.
 The applicant is responsible for providing the evidence that supports the application.

-Supporting material often includes medical evidence, professional reports, and information about the person’s ability to make decisions and any risks they may be facing.
+Supporting material often includes medical evidence, professional reports, and information about the person’s ability to make decisions and any risks they may face.

 What happens at the hearing?